pegesund/heysql/README.md

 	- Still in version 1-beta.
 	- Variables in the classes must have the exact same name as in the datbase.
 I consider this as a good coding style and as a feature.
 	- I do not parse the sql, but use some simple regexps.
 Normally this should not be a problem, but if your queries due to some strange reasons contains $NUM you might get into trouble.
-Values to inserted can off course contain these special characters.
+Values to be inserted can off course contain these special characters.
 	- These methods does actually generate and compile code for you.
-If you owerwrite these methods and rerun the generation methods your code will be overwritte.
+If you owerwrite these methods and rerun the generation methods your code will be overwritten.
-	- Doe to the compile-edit-lifecycle in the gui you must run the generators before the code is accepted when coding.
-I use the playground or even move the models to a separate package - the models can the be genereate from the baseline with the #postLoadDoIt function.
+	- Due to the compile-edit-lifecycle in the gui, you must run the generators before the code is accepted when coding.
+I use the playground or you can even move the models to a separate package - the models can then be genereatet from the baseline with the #postLoadDoIt function.
 There are probably many other ways to handle this as well.

 ### License and usage